 When someone receives a traffic ticket in New York, one of the primary concerns is a potential increase in automobile insurance rates.
 Clients ask all the time…”how can I keep my automobile insurance as low as possible?”

 It’s hard to pinpoint exactly how much of an insurance increase a traffic ticket can cause.
-Feel free to read our limited take on that here: Insurance increases from a NY traffic ticket.
+We will explore some ways to estimate how much your insurance will go up below.

 Regardless of how much of an increase in insurance a traffic tickets may cause, there are a number of things you can do to help lower your existing insurance rates and keep them low moving forward.
-Here are some tips for keeping auto insurance low.
+Look below to read some tips on keeping your insurance low.

 Of all the actions that can be taken to keep insurance low, nothing compares to shopping around.
 Consumers who shop get better value for their insurance dollar than those who do not.
 It’s the single most proven and successful strategy when it comes to keeping car insurance low.